 Following this, the theatre held a special birthday party event later in the year for the Friends of The Grand, who helped save the theatre.
 In the late 70’s and 80’s The Friends fundraised to purchase the building from E.M.I who were using it as a bingo hall, and reopening Blackpool’s Grand as a centre for the arts in 1980.
 They have since played a pivotal role in supporting and fundraising for the Theatre ever since.

-Celebrating 125 Years – A very special night was arranged ‘An audience with Sir Ian McKellen’ where Sir Ian agreed that all profits would go towards the fundraising target.
-The to-the-gods sell-out performance offers exclusive VIP tickets where guests could meet Sir Ian after the show and the theatre offer special £12.50 tickets for 18 to 26-year-olds in an online lottery.
+Celebrating 125 Years – A very special night was arranged, ‘An audience with Sir Ian McKellen’, where Sir Ian agreed that all profits would go towards the fundraising target.
+The to-the-gods sell-out performance offered exclusive VIP tickets where guests could meet Sir Ian after the show and the theatre extended special £12.50 tickets for 18 to 26-year-olds in an online lottery.

-The celebratory events culminated in a Royal visit in October with Her Royal Highness the Countess of Wessex GCVO coming to the Blackpool Grand to meet a selection of the people who have helped restore and operate the resort’s iconic building.
+The celebratory events culminated in a royal visit in October with Her Royal Highness the Countess of Wessex GCVO coming to Blackpool Grand to meet a selection of the people who have helped restore and operate the resort’s iconic building.

 Celebrating 125 Years – Some of the highlights in terms of shows, included The Woman in Black, a spine-tingling drama which has been a huge West End hit and Agatha Christie’s The Mousetrap, starring Susan Penhaligon and a pantomime staring Tom Lister, Steve Royle and Jack Heasman which had surprise special guests including comedian Peter Kay, actor Lucy Fallon and Les Dawson’s daughter Charlotte Dawson.

-To celebrate the 125 Anniversary Blackpool Grand launched a new loyalty programme called the ‘1894 Club’, the membership offers members discounts on shows and local attractions, as well as access to a new 1894 Cub Box in the main theatre.
+To celebrate the 125th Anniversary, Blackpool Grand launched a new loyalty programme called the ‘1894 Club’.
+The membership offers members discounts on shows and local attractions, as well as access to a new 1894 Cub Box in the main theatre.

-Throughout the year the Theatre looked to raise money to help repair the building.
-The famous dome of Blackpool Grand suffered considerable damage in 2017, when Storm Doris came to Blackpool’s shores, work is needed to reinstate the roof to its original condition and further funds are needed to improve the theatre itself.
+Throughout the year the theatre looked to raise money to help repair the building.
+The famous dome of Blackpool Grand suffered considerable damage in 2017 when Storm Doris came to Blackpool’s shores, meaning work is needed to reinstate the roof to its original condition and further funds are needed to improve the theatre itself.

-Blackpool Grand set a target of £125,000 and has ran a number of fundraising activities, from special events, selling limited edition 125 rose gold Lapel Badges, running a year-long draw (with over £8,000 of prizes) and offering a ‘pay what you feel’ option on selected shows, with the proceeds going to the fund.
+Blackpool Grand set a target of £125,000 and has run a number of fundraising activities, from special events, selling limited edition 125 rose gold lapel badges, running a year-long draw (with over £8,000 worth of prizes) and offering a ‘pay what you feel’ option on selected shows, with the proceeds going to the fund.

-The theatre created a very special Timeline celebrating 125 years of the iconic Blackpool Grand and what other events where occurring nationally and worldwide.
-The theatre has committed to updating the Timeline each year as they discover more about its glorious history.
+The theatre created a very special timeline celebrating 125 years of the iconic Blackpool Grand and what other events were occurring nationally and worldwide.
+The theatre team has committed to updating the timeline each year as they discover more about its glorious history.